Formal Hypothesis Tests for Additive Structure in Random Forests: Random Projections

-We now demonstrate how this idea of testing using random projections can be applied to our procedures.
-Suppose we have a training set of size $n$ and we build an ensemble consisting of $m$ trees, each of which is built with a subsample of size $k$, and that we are interested in predicting at $N$ total test points.
-The test statistic for the original test of feature significance proposed in \cite{MentchTrees} can be written as $\hat{\mu}_{N}^{T} \hat{\Sigma}^{-1} \hat{\mu}_N$ where $\hat{\mu}$ is the vector of ensemble predictions, and $\hat{\Sigma}$ is a consistent estimate of the corresponding covariance matrix.
-Based on the theory in \cite{MentchTrees}, this test statistic follows a $\chi_{N}^{2}$ distribution and we can employ a testing procedure based on random projections similar to the RAPTT procedure outlined above.
-Given $m$ predictions at each of $N$ locations, we can think of our data as an $m \times N$ matrix so that for a set of random projection matrices $R_1, ..., R_M$ and reduced dimension $r < m,N$, we can write the projected test statistic as
+In our context, we consider a training set of size $n$, an ensemble consisting of $m$ trees, each of which is built with a subsample of size $k$, and we are interested in predicting at $N$ total test points.
+Recall from Section \ref{sec:2} that the simplest form of test statistic that can be used to evaluate variable importance is given by $\hat{\mu}_{N}^{T} \hat{\Sigma}^{-1} \hat{\mu}_N \sim \chi_{N}^{2}$ where $\hat{\mu}$ is the vector of ensemble predictions, and $\hat{\Sigma}$ is the corresponding covariance matrix estimate.
+Given $m$ predictions at each of $N$ locations, we can think of our data as an $m \times N$ matrix so that for a set of $M$ random projection matrices $R_1, ..., R_M$ and reduced dimension $r < m,N$, we can write each projected test statistic as

-In the case where we perform the internal variance estimation procedure to simultaneously build the ensemble and estimate the variance parameters, we can think of our data matrix as having dimension $\nxone \times N$, in which case we choose $r < \nxone,N$.

-In the context of testing for additivity via the grid approach outlined above, the procedure remains largely the same.
-We are already utilizing a difference matrix $D$ to project into the space of additive models, but so long as the elements of $R$ are independently generated continuous random variables, the overall projection has rank $r$ with probability 1.
-Recall that the original test statistic is given by $(D V_{\hat{F}})^{T} \hat{\Sigma}^{-1}_{D} D V_{\hat{F}}$ where $\Sigma_{D} = cov(D V_{F}) = D \Sigma D^{T}$ and so our random projection test statistic becomes
+The grid structure can also be incorporated in a straightforward manner.
+Though we utilize a difference matrix $D$ to project into the space of additive models, so long as the elements of the $R_i$ are independently generated continuous random variables, the overall projection has rank $r$ with probability 1.
+The original test statistic is given by $(D V_{\hat{F}})^{T} \hat{\Sigma}^{-1}_{D} D V_{\hat{F}}$ where $\Sigma_{D} = cov(D V_{F}) = D \Sigma D^{T}$ and so the test statistic and p-value incorporating a random projection $R_i$ become

-where now, $r < N-P$.
-In both cases, the p-value for a single implementation of our random projection test based on the projection matrix $R_i$ is given by